 Washington, D.C. - The Subcommittees on Space and Research today explored current efforts to search for life-sustaining planets.
 Witnesses discussed the recent discovery by NASA’s Kepler space telescope of three super-Earth sized planets that have the potential to contain life.

-Washington, D.C. -- House Science, Space, and Technology Committee Chairman Lamar Smith (R-Texas) issued the following statement in response to President Obama’s State of the Union Address.
+Washington, D.C. - House Science, Space, and Technology Committee Chairman Lamar Smith (R-Texas) and Rep. Zoe Lofgren (D-Calif.) today introduced H.R.

 Washington, D.C. – The Energy and Environment Subcommittees today held a joint hearing to examine the safety and environmental features of the proposed Keystone XL pipeline.

 Washington D.C. – The Subcommittees on Energy and Environment today held a hearing to review federal hydraulic fracturing research activities.